Architecture, MArch

 2. Process of Implementation and Maintenance

-The members of the CBU Architecture community agree to uphold the Studio Culture Policy.
-The policy will be a working guide for Studio Culture at CBU.
-The Policy will be introduced to students at the Academic School Orientations, posted in the studios themselves, available on the CAVAD website and included in the Student Undergraduate Catalog.
+The members of the CBU Architecture community agree to uphold the studio culture policy.
+The policy will be a working guide for studio culture at CBU.
+The policy will be introduced to students at the Academic School Orientations, posted in the studios themselves, available on the CAVAD website and included in the Student Undergraduate Catalog.

 A team of faculty and students will review the policy annually, determine its efficacy and ensure its implementation.
 Revisions to the current policy will be discussed by the team with the common goal of maintaining a healthy studio environment that supports holistic growth through the sharing of knowledge, ideas and experiences.